MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sample-code/sample-code.md

 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
-ms.date: 01/27/2023
+ms.date: 01/31/2023
 ---
 # Sample code for DevTools

-Use the demos in the [MicrosoftEdge / Demos](https://github.com/MicrosoftEdge/Demos#readme) repo to learn how to use Microsoft Edge to develop webpages and web apps.
+Use the [Demos](https://github.com/MicrosoftEdge/Demos#readme) repo to learn how to use Microsoft Edge to develop webpages and web apps.
+There are various ways to view, download, and modify these demo webpages, including:
+*  DevTools in Microsoft Edge.
+*  Visual Studio Code.
+*  DevTools in Visual Studio Code.
+*  Visual Studio.
+*  DevTools in Visual Studio.

 <!-- A few demos are or were at other locations, such as Glitch. -->

-The Readme pages at the repo have links to the **Code**, **Demo**, and documentation.
+The Readme pages in the repo have links to:
+*  The source code at GitHub.com.
+*  The rendered demo webpage from the GitHub.io server.
+*  The Microsoft Edge Developer documentation or blog post that uses the demo.

+To view the source code for a rendered demo webpage in DevTools in Microsoft Edge:

+1. In a Readme page, click the **Demo** link.
+The rendered page from the GitHub.io server opens in Microsoft Edge.

-In the repo's Readme pages, click a **Demo** link, right-click the webpage, and then select **Inspect** to open DevTools.
+1. Right-click the demo webpage, and then select **Inspect** to open DevTools.

 <!-- ====================================================================== -->